Find out how to fill out the Tenancy Tribunal form and what supporting information you need to provide.

 You should provide copies of:

-• the tenancy agreement (if there’s no written tenancy agreement, note this on your application)
+• the tenancy agreement (if there is no written tenancy agreement, note this on your application)

 • 14-day notice to remedy (if any)